nwesterhausen/valheim-discordconnector/docs/configuration-details.md

 ### Messages.Players

 In the player messages, anywhere in the message you put `%PLAYER_NAME%`, when the message is sent it will be replaced with that player's name.
-You can also use `%POS%` which will be replaced with their position if the position toggle is enabled,  (otherwise it will be added at the end).
+You can also use `%POS%` which will be replaced with their position if the position toggle is enabled.

+!!!
+Tip

+    When using the `%POS%` variable, in a Ping message it will reflect the location that was pinged, not the player's location.
+If you enabled the position toggle is enabled for these messages but you do not include the `%POS%` variable, the position will be appended to the message (the default behavior before the addition of `%POS%`).

 | Option               | Default                            | Description                                                                                                                                  |
 | -------------------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |